lightlike/Tiled-Gif-Export/README.md

 ## Usage

-Important: `frametime`: time between animation frames in ms (default: 100ms).
+Important: `frametime` is the time between animation frames in ms (default: 100ms).
 The value has to be cleanly devisible by 10 to work the way I wrote it.

 ### With UI